jorgeDongoG/ENEI-2025-ML1-Tarea1/README.md

   * Plots: cost-function convergence, coefficient paths, predicted vs. actual values.
 * A write-up in Markdown.
 Replace the contents of this file (`README.md`) with:

-  * The names of your group's members,
+  * The names of your group's members:
+   - Jorge Alexis Dongo Gutierrez
+   - Marcelo Sebastian Chavez Cisneros
+### First data set:
   * Differences observed between OLS, Ridge, and Lasso,

   * Effect of learning rate on gradient descent,
   * How k-fold cross-validation influenced the choice of regularization strength.

+### Second data set: